Connor56/crawl-a-site/README.md

 These instructions have only been tested in Windows on Docker for [Windows Subsystem for Linx 2 (wsl2)](https://learn.microsoft.com/en-us/windows/wsl/install).
-It's probable the command will work on MacOS, but because nginx is using the `host.docker.internal` variable to proxy pass requests it may fail on Linux.
+It's probable they will work on MacOS, but because nginx is using the `host.docker.internal` variable to proxy pass requests it may fail on Linux.

-If you have a Linux machine, and you find that the app is returning `404`s resource not found, starting from the `crawl-a-site` root directory, look in the following file:
+If you have a Linux machine, and you find that the app is returning "`404 resource not found", go to the `crawl-a-site` root directory and look in the following file:

 ```bash
 nginx/conf/nginx.conf
 ```

-and find the FastAPI server proxy pass section:
+Go to the FastAPI server proxy pass section:

 ```nginx
 # Proxy API requests to the FastAPI server